mads-bisgaard/bayesh/README.md

 ![Bayesh Demo](assets/demo.gif)

 ## What is Bayesh?
 Bayesh is an autosuggestion feature for your Zsh shell.
-Bayesh suggests shell commands to you in real time, based on your current context and your shell history.
+Based on your shell history and current context, Bayesh suggests shell commands to you in real time.
+Bayesh is an attempt to apply the core idea of [z](https://github.com/rupa/z), not only to the `cd` command, but to your full shell history.

+The plan is for Bayesh to integrate many "autosuggestion/autocompletion" tools in the near future.

 Bayesh is lightening fast ⚡ (written in Go) and powered by [fzf](https://github.com/junegunn/fzf) for great UX.

 ## Installation